es-ude/elastic-ai.runtime.enV5/README.md

 replacing `<test_name>` with the name of the test.

 The resulting `<test_name>.u2f` files to flash the pico can be found under the [out](./out) folder.

+### Flashing the Elastic Node V5

+1. Press and hold 'MCU BOOT' on the Elastic Node
+2. Press 'MCU RST' on the Elastic Node
+3. Release 'MCU BOOT'
+4. Copy the `.uf2` File to the RPI-RP2 device

 ### CMD line output